-The carrying amount of interest-bearing loans and borrowings has been calculated in accordance with the Group's loans and borrowings accounting policy which states that all such balances are classified as financial liabilities and are initially recorded at the amount of proceeds received, net of transaction costs.
+The maturity of contractual cashflows for the majority of financial liabilities is one year or less except for interest-bearing loans and borrowings which have been calculated in accordance with the Group's loans and borrowings accounting policy which states that all such balances are classified as financial liabilities and are initially recorded at the amount of proceeds received, net of transaction costs.
 Loans and borrowings are subsequently measured at amortized cost, with the difference between the proceeds, net of transaction costs, and the amount due on redemption being recognized as an expense to the profit and loss account over the period of the relevant loan and borrowings.
+Interest payable or accrued at the end of each reporting period on these loans is included within Trade and other payables in the Consolidated statement of financial position.

-The contractual cash flows represent the cash contractually due to Oxford Finance in accordance with the agreement.
-The contractual maturity for the initial tranche of \$50 million drawn down under the agreement is interest-only payments through to November 2023 followed by equal monthly payments of principal and interest through to the maturity date in November 2025.
+The contractual cash flows represent amounts contractually due to Pharmakon in accordance with the agreement.
+The contractual amounts for the initial tranche of \$50 million drawn down under the agreement are interest-only payments through to November 2026 followed by equal quarterly payments of principal and interest through to the maturity date in November 2028.
+Contractual maturities for the Group's lease liabilities are presented under "Commitments and contingencies" in Note 22.